Â

 Why is bioavailability important in vitamin C supplements, and which forms are most effective for skin support?

-Bioavailability determines how well your body absorbs and uses vitamin C, which affects its effectiveness in supporting skin repair.
+Bioavailability determines how well your body absorbs and uses vitamin C, which affects its effectiveness in supporting skin health.
 Liposomal vitamin C is a highly bioavailable form that delivers vitamin C efficiently and gently, making it a preferred choice for skin health support.